-You and your loved ones have a legal right to be protected from preventable harm under the care of any medical professional, including nurses.
-Nursing negligence can occur in a variety of settings, including hospital stays, nursing homes and in-home care.
-Negligence is present when a nurse does not perform his or her duties at the expected level of competence for their position.
-This can be considered the fault of the nurse, the overseeing physician or the facility they work for, depending on the circumstances.
+Nursing negligence can occur in a variety of settings, including hospital stays, nursing homes, and in-home care.
+Negligence is present when a nurse does not perform his duties at the expected level of competence for his position.
+This can be considered the responsibility of the nurse, the overseeing physician, or the facility he works for, depending on the circumstances.

 Common Types of Nursing Negligence